 4.)
 Preparation of probe cocktails for BAC plus chromosome-specific centromere enumeration probe (CEP) or for whole chromosome paints in situ hybridization:

 4.1) For the BAC/CEP simultaneous hybridization, prepare two separate probe cocktails for pre-hybridization.
 We have found that pre-hybridizing the BAC and CEP probes separately under different stringencies results in less background and greater signal intensities.
+We have also found that individual Fosmids can also be used in place of BAC clones.
 The cocktail formulation described below represents the volumes for a single slide.
 If processing multiple slides using the same probes simply increase the volumes appropriately.

 *BAC DNA probe cocktail:

-11.5µl hybridization buffer (50% Formamide/2XSSC /Dextran Sulfate)
+11.5µl hybridization buffer (50% Formamide (Sigma) /2XSSC /Dextran Sulfate (Sigma))

 2µl d2H20